• Home

 Bio

-Michael Pacey (Fredericton, NB) is a poet, children’s writer and high school educator who has been a fixture of Fredericton’s literary scene for more than fifty years, publishing his early poems in The Fiddlehead while still in high school, and his first collection with New Brunswick Chapbooks while a sophomore at UNB.
-He did his MFA in Creative Writing at UBC where he served as editor-in chief of Prism International (1984-85).
-He is the author of several books including Wild Apples: a Dialogue with Thoreau (Pottersfield Press, 2022), shortlisted for the Fiddlehead Prize, and his newest, Van Gogh’s Grasshopper (Pottersfield Press, 2024).
+Michael Pacey (Fredericton, NB) Michael Pacey has been a fixture of his hometown’s literary scene for more than fifty years, publishing his early poems in the Fiddlehead while still in high school, and his first collection with New Brunswick Chapbooks while a sophomore at UNB.
+He did his MFA in Creative Writing at UBC where he served as editor-in-chief of Prism International (1984-85).
+In recent years he’s produced three collections: The First Step and Electric Affinities (2011 and 2015, both from Signature Editions) and Wild Apples: a Dialogue with Thoreau (Pottersfield Press, 2022).
+More than 120 of Michael’s poems have appeared in leading Canadian literary magazines, and his poems have twice been recognized in the the Best Canadian Poems in English series.

 What else is New at the WFNB?